iai-group/DialogueKit/docs/source/installation.rst

 Install as a package
 --------------------

-DialogueKit is published to PyPI, install it by running:
+DialogueKit is published to PyPI.
+Install it by running:

   .. code-block:: shell
     pip install dialoguekit